anapysasi/day_trading_system/README.md

 Each feature is converted to individual lists and this file converts these lists into a dataframe to be able to work with them.

 # Add the info about changes on features engineering.
-Info about get_all_features.py
+Info about get_all_features.py create_one_day_data and upload use_case

 #### File `get_all_features.py`